AJGrey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script to switch the current user
+a script that prints the effective username of current user